Remote Configuration

 - JSON files live in

-config/remote/{slug}.json, each with a top-level"version"integer - All configs are loaded at startup into
+- All configs are loaded into memory at startup

-app.state.remote_configs - iOS app calls
+- Your iOS app calls

 GET /v1/config/{slug}on every launch - If the client sends